 When the World Came to the Isle of Wight

-This special edition of When the World Came to the Isle of Wight comprises of signed copies of Stealing Dylan From Woodstock and The Last Great Event, shrink-wrapped and packaged in a psychedelic bellyband.
+This special edition of When the World Came to the Isle of Wight comprises Stealing Dylan From Woodstock and The Last Great Event, shrink-wrapped and packaged in a psychedelic bellyband.
 When the World Came to the Isle of Wight records festival organiser Ray Foulk’s experience of the 1968, 1969 and 1970 Isle of Wight Festivals which featured musical legends including Bob Dylan, Jimi Hendrix and the Who.

 “Ray Foulk and his brothers, Ronnie and Bill – it is incredible what they did – it is incredible”

 Sid Griffin, BBC Radio 6

 Caroline Foulk has worked with her father, Ray, for many years, researching, writing, and co-promoting the schools environmental project, Blue Planet Day.
 Recently, together they have completed a screenplay for the cinema about the invention of modern art.
 Caroline trained and worked as a teacher and lives in Oxford with her husband and three children.